flyryan/V1-SWP-CombinedDeployment/README.md

 The script generator takes deployment scripts from both the Server & Workload Security console and Vision One console and combines them into a single installation script that deploys both agents in sequence.
 The original scripts are preserved exactly as they are, ensuring compatibility and reliability.

-Note: All .sh files except InstallScriptGenerator.sh are git-ignored to prevent committing sensitive deployment scripts or generated files.

 ## Prerequisites

 Before using this script generator, you need: